 If you’ve never tried flipping your class before, you need to.
-It’s a lot easier than you think and you and your students may just be amazed by the benefits.
+It’s easier than you may think, and you and your students will be amazed at the benefits.

 Why would you want to do this?
 Well, I’m glad you asked.